toransahu/notes/docs/Computer-Science/algo.md

     1. repeat [2-6] for them

-## Topologican Sort
+## Topological Sort

-Topologican sort, is an ordering of vertices of a DAG in which each vertices[1] comes before, all vertices [2], to which[2] it[1] has outgoing edges.
+Topological sort, is an ordering of vertices of a DAG in which each vertices[1] comes before, all vertices [2], to which[2] it[1] has outgoing edges.

 Saying that, [1] will come before [2], if there is an edge from [1] to [2]